 Do you experience anxiety, depression, or panic attacks?
 Anxiety is often a symptom of underlying health problems.
 One major indicator that your anxiety might be related to your gut health is if the anxiety seems to occur sporadically, not connected to current life events.

-Our brains are a very important organ, and one in which sends messages to every part of our bodies.
+Our brain is a very important organ, and one in which sends messages to every part of our bodies.
 Our physical ailments affect our mental health and our mental ailments can affect our physical health.
 Anxiety is often one of the first symptoms that arise when something is going awry within the body.
 For example, gut bacteria imbalances, autoimmune disorders, and thyroid problems all commonly produce symptoms of anxiety.

 Sometimes anti-anxiety medications are actually masking underlying health conditions.
 Once physical issues are worked through, then anxiety can be resolved.
 Fortunately, getting to the root cause of your anxiety/depression can help improve symptoms, improve emotional stability, and improve overall health and wellbeing.

 Here are a few common health problems that often have symptoms of anxiety, mood issues, or depression.

 Anxiety and depression are both common symptoms associated with thyroid problems.
 MTHFR mutations create an inability to effectively detoxify resulting in toxin buildup.
 Unfortunately, the thyroid is very sensitive to toxicity.
 Thus, individuals with MTHFR mutations have a predisposition for thyroid issues.